thma/FPvsOO/README.md

 This quote conveys two major achievements of OOP:

 1. Decomposing software into separate components with distinct responsibilities
 2. Using protocols - APIs or interfaces in todays lingo - to decouple those components and allow for varying implementations.

+It's interesting to note that Uncle Bob does not consider Inheritance or Encapsulation to be the most important and generic concepts in OOP.

 ## Defining FP